RafaGago/mini-async-log/README.md

 ## Various features ##

- - Targeting g++4.7 and VS 2010
+ - Targeting g++4.7 and VS 2010 (can take parts from boost)
- - Boost dependencies just for parts that will eventually go to the C++ standard.
+ - Nanosecond performance.
  - No singleton by design, usable from dynamically loaded libraries.
 The user provides the instance either explicitly or by a global function (Koenig lookup).